Entity is a database table representation.

 - getters and chained setters

 - conversion to JSON

 Moreover, if table has Primary Key, a PrimaryKey interface is added.
 A lot of useful methods are being exposed by this.

 Entity also has a column() method, which returns all column interfaces.

 It's not enough to add new interface, when a new column is added into a table.
 Remember to point to a new column into this method as well.

 Entity may be protected via Optimistic Concurrency Control.
-Also by implementing special interface only.

 For special cases, Entity may be upgraded with ExtendedEntity interface.